lgraubner/zelos/README.md

 #### --drafts

-Pages with `draft: true` will be not built by default.
+Pages with `draft: true` will not be built by default.
 To build drafts add this option.

 ### serve

 Starts a local webserver serving the content from the public directory.
-This is for testing purposes only.
+Don't use this for production!

 ```bash
 zelos serve